 Drizzle or sprinkle the cake with Marsala and Amaretto.
 In a mixing bowl toss the berries with 2 tablespoons Marsala, stirring to bruise the berries slightly.
 Layer 1/3 of the pears over the top of the cake, then top with 1/3 of the creme anglaise, (or prepared Bird's Custard) followed by 1/3 of the raspberries.
 Repeat the process, layering the remaining ingredients, finishing with the freshly whipped cream on top.

-Use almond pound cake in your holiday trifle.
+Use this almond pound cake in your holiday trifle, (or purchase a store bought pound cake).

 - 3 1/2 cups flour